 But the crowd demands the heads, the hearts,

 as the crowd demands the medicines and the missiles

 that will make us brave.

-I have attempted to show how one might locate war poetry, in relationship to ideas of home and how these characteristics change from WW1 to contemporary war poetry.
-Finally, we need to reflect on the fundamental question: where is war and how does war impact on the everyday?
+I have attempted to show how one might locate war poetry, about ideas of home and how these characteristics change from WW1 to contemporary war poetry.
+Finally, we need to reflect on the fundamental question: where is war and how does war impact the everyday?

-Written initially as response to the US government’s intervention in Iraq Spahr’s ‘poem written from november 30, 2002 to March 27, 2003’ delineates an overwhelming pressure to give form to information regarding the war.
+Written initially as a response to the US government’s intervention in Iraq Spahr’s ‘poem written from November 30, 2002, to March 27, 2003’ delineates an overwhelming pressure to give form to information regarding the war.
 Spahr was based in Hawaii at the time and the interconnected sections are all dated individually.
 Flora and fauna and the landscape of Hawaii are depicted in the midst of thinking about war.
 Spahr comments in her notes for this connection of everyone with lungs: